Julien-Dosiere/data_forest_backend/readme.md

 Accepted value are "species", "area", "age", "size", "state", "alive".
 - rows: the type of data that would be used as rows in the pivot table.
 Accepted value are "species", "area", "age", "size", "state", "alive".
+- format: the format of the return pivot table.
+Accepted value is "html", default is json.

 ### REST API
 #### GET | POST | UPDATE | DELETE /forests/<id?>